isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 - The Git repo stores the Packer templates, PowerShell scripts, and pipeline YAML.
 - Azure DevOps pulls the repo, runs validation, builds the image, and publishes logs and metadata.
 - Packer spins up a temporary VM, configures it, captures an image, and (optionally) publishes it to an Azure Compute Gallery.
-- Downstream services reference the gallery image by version or “latest,” depending on your rollout policy.
+- Downstream services reference the gallery image by version or "latest," depending on your rollout policy.

 ## 5. Step 1 - Explore the Repo Structure